Steamboat Springs vacation rentals

-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 The picturesque Yampa River winds through Steamboat Springs, which earned its name from the surging sound made by natural hot springs roiling just under the surface.
 Hot springs are a big draw to this little mountain town, but a secondary one to skiing.
 Known as Ski Town USA, Steamboat Springs has produced more Olympians than any city in the country, while the pros and civilians alike come here for the incredible skiing on champagne-powder snow at the area’s marquee resort.
 In the winter Steamboat Springs teems with visitors swooshing, snow-shoeing, and fat tire biking across soft, plentiful snow.
 In the summer the river takes center stage for tubing, rafting, and kayaking expeditions.
 After a day on the slopes or riding the Yampa current, you can wander the charming downtown, dotted with historic buildings, a bustling arts and craft scene, and local breweries and small-batch distillers.

-Winter is high season in Steamboat Springs, when the landscape is blanketed in powdery snow, and visitors flock to the mountains and restorative hot springs.
+Winter is high season for booking one of the vacation rentals in Steamboat Springs, when the landscape is blanketed in powdery snow, and visitors flock to the mountains and restorative hot springs.
 For more than 100 years, the town has celebrated Winter Carnival every February with snow sculpting, sporting events, and fireworks.
 In spring the snowpacks thaw and fill the river and the weather remains brisk, making it an ideal time to partake of scenic drives.
 Thanks to the mountain climate, summers in Steamboat Springs tend to be cooler — and they also bring occasional thunderstorms.
 In June the town celebrates water sports with the Yampa River Festival, and in July the Hot Air Balloon Rodeo sees colorful vessels aloft over the town.
 In fall the migratory sandhill cranes make stops in the Yampa Valley, which is alight with spectacular fall foliage.
 The weather can change quickly here no matter what time of year, so always pack for wet weather.